adambloebaum/ballbase/README.md

 ### Usage

-- To pull data from Trackman:
+- To pull data from TrackMan:
   Run `trackman_pull.bat` with necessary parameters.
 - To visualize the data:
   Run `trackman_viz.bat` after the data pull is complete.